Are you thinking about ways to have a more productive day, today, and everyday?

 Do you want some practical tips that can be put to use, right away?

-Making the decision to have a more productive day is always a great start.
+Making the decision to have a more productive day is a great start.

-It puts your mindset in a good place and sets you up for success.
+It puts your mindset in a solid place and sets you up for success.

 Unfortunately, a solid decision will only get you so far.

 You also need to make sure you effectively execute your plans.

 Even the best plans in the world won’t mean much to you if you get caught up in distractions, trivial matters, and stretch yourself too thinly.

 In this post, you’ll find eight timely tips to help you have a more productive day.